Are they really the spirits of once-living people come back to say good-bye or to tend to unfinished business?

 Samuel said to Saul, "Why have you disturbed me by bringing me up?"

-So, where was Samuel being summoned from?
-He surely wasn’t in Hell, and he wasn’t in Heaven yet.
-Samuel was being summoned from Sheol.
+So where was Samuel being summoned from?
+He surely wasn’t in Hell and he wasn’t in Heaven yet.
+Samuel was being summoned from Sheol, or death, the place where all Old Testament persons had to wait until Christ died for them (more discussion on Sheol in the next chapter).
 And Samuel is only summoned for a brief period of time.
 He is still bound in death after this and unable to communicate or to leave death without being summoned again.

 “But Abraham replied, ‘Son, remember that in your lifetime you received your good things, while Lazarus received bad things, but now he is comforted here and you are in agony.
 And besides all this, between us and you a great chasm has been set in place, so that those who want to go from here to you cannot, nor can anyone cross over from there to us.’